-Cap leaned back in his chair and put his feet on the console.
+Cap leaned back in his chair.
 Ostensibly he was reviewing files on super- villains; he really knew how to have a good time, as Clint would quip, but in reality he was distracted.
 His thoughts kept going back to the team, newly formed and settling back into a comfortable groove.
-Well, a groove anyway.
-Best not get too far ahead of himself.
 In many ways this was an ideal line-up, a perfect synergy of talents and abilities.
 Especially in recent years there had been so many changes, so many members coming and going.
 After a while there was no cohesion, no tactical discipline.
 They said they fought as a team, but in reality everyone just did their own thing.
 Path of least resistance.

 Cap took a sip of coffee and tried to focus on his file.
 Thundra... not actually a villain, really.
 Had a history with Ben Grimm and the Fantastic Four, among others.
 Just another super with a history he wasn't caught up on.
 He put the file down with a sigh and leaned back, closed his eyes for a minute.
-Carol had run into her once if he wasn't mistaken.
+Carol had run into her if he wasn't mistaken.
 And Carol was around today, he'd seen her in the library earlier.
 Along with Wanda and the Vision.
-Those two had been sitting on the couch watching a show.
-It had been nice to see, after so long.
+It had been nice to see after so long.
 Slowly, ever so slowly, they were getting to know each other again.

 Speaking of Wanda, he'd seen Stephen Strange in the house a few times.
-Apparently Wanda was looking into her magic again.
 Probably a good thing.
 With her abilities, control was key.
 And Vizh was thankfully back to normal as well, near as he could tell.
-He couldn't count the number of times Vision had saved their bacon, come through in the clutch.
+He couldn't count the number of times Vision had come through in the clutch.
 His abilities were so amazing... after Thor, there was no one Cap would rather see coming to the rescue than Vision.

 So he had an Asgardian, an artificial being, and a witch on the roster.
 That left Clint and Natasha- two human beings with absolutely no powers between them.
 Other than being fabulous human beings.
 In many ways Clint was one of his best friends, and the Avengers never felt complete to him without Clint on board.
-Man how they'd clashed in the old days, and Hawk had come so far.
+Hawk had come so far.
 A guy with a bow and an attitude, who rubbed shoulders with Thor... and who had earned the Asgardian's respect.
 Nothing to sneeze at.
-And Natasha- as solid as they come.
+And Natasha- as solid as they came.
 The team ran smoother when she was there, in fact he often trusted her instincts more than his own.
-Especially when dealing with SHIELD or the bureaucracy.
+Especially when dealing with SHIELD.
 She knew the drill.
 And she had all the history with Clint and Tony... the three of them were like a well-oiled machine.

 It was a tight group.
 Serious high strung personalities too, in some cases.
 Like herding cats at times, but when the chips were down... there were none better.
 It was a privilege actually, and he never forgot how lucky he was.
 That reminded him- he had a date with Rachel tonight.
 He'd better get going.
 Luck wouldn't help him if he were late.
 As he rose to shower and change his commlink went off.